-At The Mouth: The full strength of the river's 1,250 miles meets strong winds and the power of the Pacific Ocean at its mouth where the river is over 2 miles wide.
+At The Mouth: The full strength of the river's 1,250 miles meets strong winds and the power of the Pacific Ocean at its mouth where the river is over two miles wide.
 Here, large bays open on both the north and south shores, and numerous islands change in size with the tidal flows.
 Birds, wildlife, deep forests, and light can all be dramatic or absolutely still, and are in constant change through the seasons.

 Wakiki Beach